 I think soup is such a wonderful way to heal your body from the inside out.
 When you drink your fruits and vegetables, your body is able to absorb 99% of the nutrients (as compared to absorbing only 44% of the nutrients when you have to chew and digest – your body works hard!).
 Hot soup in the summer isn’t ideal – especially when the temperatures are soaring in July and August.
 With the thermostat on the rise, there’s no time like the present to make a cold gazpacho soup – and that’s exactly what I did!

-I recently came across a recipe in Cooking Light for a strawberry gazpacho soup that is naturally gluten-free and required no substitutions from me.
+I recently came across a recipe in Cooking Light for a strawberry gazpacho soup recipe that is naturally gluten-free and required no substitutions in order for me to eat it – perfect!

 This soup is fairly easy to make and requires a food processor in order to get the right texture.